behrica/opencpu-clj/README.md

 It returns a class of the type 'clojure.core.matrix.impl.dataset' which is used as well by Incanter.
 So all methods from Incanter, which take a dataset should work with it.

 ### Calling R methods

-The following is a proof of concept.
-It will likely change in the future.

-To call R, there are low-level methods (in opencpu.clj), which just call the OpenCPU endpoints They require parameter to be encoded in JSON or to be the keys coming from previous calls.
+To call R, there are low-level methods (in ocpu.clj), which just call the OpenCPU endpoints They require parameter to be encoded in JSON or to be the keys coming from previous calls.
 The parameters must be named always.